mattneub/RubyFrontier/README.md

 TESTS
 -----

-`cd` to the folder containing the _Rakefile_ and `rake test`.
+The tests require a knowledge of where TextMate is.
+So there are two ways to run the tests:

+* In TextMate, open RubyFrontier, find the tests, and run each one individually.

+* Use the Rakefile.
+The Rakefile expects an environment variable TMPATH to tell it where TextMate is.
+So work out the path to TextMate in advance.
+In the Terminal, `cd` to the folder containing the _Rakefile_ and then say the equivalent of this, substituting your path to TextMate:

+    rake TMPATH=/Users/mattleopard/extra/OSX/TextMate\ stuff/TextMate.app test

 Warnings (the same warnings mentioned in the previous section) are unimportant.
 One `tc_pathname.rb` test skips; this is deliberate.
 You should see 0 failures and 0 errors.

 DOCUMENTATION
 -----